OUR GLAMOUR PHOTOGRAPHY WORKSHOP

 when using my portable flash or available light.
 I will often use 800

-What kind of lighting do you use at the studio workshops?
+What kind of lighting do you use at the workshops?

-wide and has 16 compact florescent bulbs.
-This gives a very unique
+16 CFL (compact fluorescent) bulbs.
+This ringlight gives a very unique

 lighting effect and doesn't require any other lighting equipment.
 It is